 When one talks about sRGB, is he describing the colourspace primaries or its transfer functions?
 Discussing about sRGB to linear transformation without emphasis on the EOTF component is unsettling: a rendering engine using linear sRGB colourspace input colours and textures, renders with the sRGB colourspace primaries and whitepoint (assuming no colour transformations are occurring internally), thus its output is within sRGB colourspace.

-When rendering using Rec.
-709 colourspace for HDTV, one is actually adopting sRGB colourspace primaries and whitepoint with different specific transfer functions.
+When rendering using BT.709 colourspace for HDTV, one is actually adopting sRGB colourspace primaries and whitepoint with different specific transfer functions.

-Movie cameras such as Canon ones (Canon EOS 1DC, Canon CX00) use Rec.
-709 primaries and whitepoint but encode their scene linear values with a custom log curve designated C-Log.
+Movie cameras such as those from Canon (Canon EOS 1DC, Canon CX00) use BT.709 primaries and whitepoint but encode their scene linear values with a custom log curve designated C-Log.

 Likewise, it is perfectly valid to use the sRGB colourspace transfer functions with another set of primaries and whitepoint.
 When working within Adobe Photoshop or The Foundry Mari, some VFX studios use a proprietary colourspace specification along sRGB colourspace transfer functions: those transfer functions being commonly implemented in various DCC packages, the various colour transformation operations between those packages are simplified.